Yasser-R/v1-payment-api/source/includes/_transactions.md

-money_received | Payment received by a user deposit | Funds deposited from a Funding Source (e.g. bank account) to the user's Dwolla account balance withdrawal | Funds withdrawn from the user's Dwolla account balance to an associated Funding Source fee | Transaction fee of $0.25 or Facilitator Fee
+money_received | Payment received by a user deposit | Funds deposited from a Funding Source (e.g. bank account) to the user's Dwolla account balance withdrawal | Funds withdrawn from the user's Dwolla account balance to an associated Funding Source

 ### Transaction Statuses